hb731212/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of the current working directory
+Change the working direcotory to the user's home directory